Simplemaker/PySquire/README.md

 yum install -y nodejs
 ```

+Finally, this suite requires a copy of the executable to mock.
+Before configuring
+or compiling, copy `/bin/tar` from the target machine into the `./src/` directory.

 ## Configuration
 To begin configuration, run the `build.sh` script.
 This will create
 `config.json` which then can be modified to contain the server IP